THE DHARMA FLOWER SUTRA SEEN THROUGH

 according to the meaning of the Dharma.

-They will explain the causes and concomitancies
+They will explain the causes

-with similes and mataphors
+with similes and metaphors,

-or develop their discourses further
+or develop their discourses further,

-by pointing out various subtle differences.
+by pointing out

 It is by such expedient means